 Jennifer Maddrell is an instructional design consultant and founder of Designers for Learning, a nonprofit organization that promotes service-learning opportunities through collaboration with schools, students, and volunteers.
-The mission of Designers for Learning is to connect instructional design college students with nonprofit organizations in need of instructional products and services to support their operations.
-Designers for Learning service-learning projects have involved over 90 volunteers, including college students, their faculty sponsors, and other subject-matter experts.
-Volunteer service-learners have designed and developed open educational resources for the adult basic education program at Grace Centers of Hope, a nonprofit based in Pontiac, MI that provides General Educational Development (GED) test preparation for homeless individuals who have not graduated from high school.
+The mission of Designers for Learning is to connect instructional design college students and other volunteers with nonprofit organizations in need of instructional products and services to support their operations.
+Designers for Learning service-learning projects have involved over 3,000 volunteers, including college students, their faculty sponsors, and other subject-matter experts.
+Since 2014, volunteer service-learners have designed and developed open educational resources for adult basic education programs to support learners with low literacy and math skills that are made available for free to adult educators and learners in the Adult Learning Zone group on OER Commons and Canvas Commons.

 In 2012, Jennifer was appointed as adjunct faculty in the Instructional Design and Technology program in the College of Education at Old Dominion University (ODU) where she completed her PhD.
 In addition to her teaching appointment, she is the Assistant Editor of the Journal of Computing in Higher Education, a position she has held since 2008.
 Her other recent professional projects include a contract with Savant Learning Systems, as well as the National Institute of Aerospace Associates to perform a two-year instructional evaluation of the Real-World / In-World NASA Engineering Design Challenge.
 While living in New York, Jennifer had an appointment with Baruch College to design and facilitate courses within the school’s Corporate Training and Instructional Design program in the Division of Continuing and Professional Studies, which included the design and implementation of a customized training workshop with the Metropolitan Transit Authority.